DocuSign Inc (DOCU) Shares Soar Above 1-Year High - News Heater

 Sponsored

-The average price recommended by analysts for DocuSign Inc (DOCU) is $62.67, which is $16.68 above the current market price.
-The public float for DOCU is 200.99M and currently, short sellers hold a 2.52% of that float.
-On December 04, 2023, DOCU’s average trading volume was 3.57M shares.
+The average price point forecasted by analysts for DocuSign Inc (DOCU) is $58.40, which is $9.42 above the current market price.
+The public float for DOCU is 200.98M, and currently, short sellers hold a 2.52% ratio of that floaft.
+The average trading volume of DOCU on December 08, 2023 was 3.71M shares.

 DOCU’s Market Performance

-The stock of DocuSign Inc (DOCU) has seen a 7.60% increase in the past week, with a 18.87% rise in the past month, and a -10.99% fall in the past quarter.
-The volatility ratio for the week is 3.44%, and the volatility levels for the past 30 days are at 2.74% for DOCU.
-The simple moving average for the last 20 days is 9.44% for DOCU stock, with a simple moving average of -8.53% for the last 200 days.
+The stock of DocuSign Inc (DOCU) has seen a 6.49% increase in the past week, with a 19.08% rise in the past month, and a 4.18% gain in the past quarter.
+The volatility ratio for the week is 3.91%, and the volatility levels for the past 30 days are at 2.76% for DOCU.
+The simple moving average for the last 20 days is 12.64% for DOCU’s stock, with a simple moving average of -1.77% for the last 200 days.

 Analysts’ Opinion of DOCU